Nacho114/cbs-mvp-atrinum/DEV.md

 ## Setup

-### Supabase
+Domain name dependent settings:

-Under Supabase -> Authentication -> URL Configuration, make sure to set the site domain name
+1. Under Supabase -> Authentication -> URL Configuration, make sure to set the site domain name
+2. There is a secret with the URL

 ## **Updating the DB**